of UHF Elements, (more elements create more antenna gain):

 2).
 You also Get Heavier Duty 3/8" Diameter Aluminum Elements = BETTER OUTDOOR SURVIVAL

-Tired of replacing cheaper made HDTV antennas frequently due to light duty antenna elements and/or sensitive electronics in them that go bad in a year (sometimes less than a year).
-This is the antenna for you!
+Tired of replacing cheaper made HDTV antennas frequently due to light duty antenna elements and/or that have electrically powered electronics inside of them that can't be replaced.

 Stronger Element Size Upgrade! - Every hear the phrase you get what you pay for?
-Unlike competitors that use cheaper, tiny diameter tubing with as little aluminum as possible, this models uses heavier duty robust 3/8" outside diameter tubing, to last many years outside!
+Unlike competitors that use cheaper, tiny diameter tubing with as little aluminum as possible, this models uses heavier duty robust 3/8" outside diameter tubing!

 Very Long Range & Deep Fringe Capable: